 Human hair is extremely strong, however without the natural oils and nutrience from the scalp, hairs in human hair wigs are not as strong as the hair on your head.
 In addition to this, the hairs in your wig are bonded with a strong glue, or tied together – meaning the use of heat styling products near to the root could melt the glue and the use of a hair dryer could cause the hairs to come loose from the rest of the wig.

-As human hair wigs are an investment to last many years for most people, you want to take as much care of them as possible to ensure that they remain in pristine condition for as long as possible, whilst making sure that they are always styled to perfection.
+As human hair wigs are an investment (a good one can be up to $1000 but you can use some coupon codes that can bring down the price) you want to take as much care of them as possible to ensure that they remain in pristine condition for as long as possible, whilst making sure that they are always styled to perfection.

 So just how do you create the perfect style?